peterrrock2/binary-ensemble/README.md

-* When using the `ben` CLI tool, it is assumed that the assignments in the assignment vector are stored in the same order as the nodes in some JSON shapefile.
-While this seems to be the standard, it is incumbent on the user to make sure that they know which shapefile / node labeling produced these assignment vectors.
+* When using the `ben` CLI tool, it is assumed that the assignments in the assignment vector are stored in the same order as the nodes in some JSON dual-graph file.
+While this seems to be the standard, it is incumbent on the user to make sure that they know which dual-graph file / node labeling produced these assignment vectors.

 * When the samples are encoded into BEN formatting, the decoded samples will